makersacademy/chitter-challenge/README.md

 #### NOTES & QUERIES FOR REVIEWERS

-* How to test the peeps are displayed in reverse-chronological order? (presumably a feature test?)
+* How can you RSpec/Capybara test that the peeps are displayed in reverse-chronological order? (presumably a feature test?)
-* How can you validate that new sign-ups (e.g. handle and email) on registration are unique? (i.e. via INSERT INTO users_table?)
+* How can you validate that new sign-ups (e.g. handle and email) on registration are unique? i.e. currently the same user can sign up again and again via the SQL query: INSERT INTO users_table.

 ----------------------------